 In this screen you can see No Stop Times (NST) for depths to 41m, taking into account your previous dives and surface interval.
 The surface interval and target depth are user changeable.
 Note that the surface interval figure that you set is in addition to time already spent out of the water.
-You may be surprised that the No Stop times appear to be short.
+When using the Buhlmann algorithm, you may be surprised that the No Stop times appear to be short.
 They do in fact correspond to standard Buhlmann dive tables which incorporate safety stops.

+For instance:

-For instance:VR3 18m dive No Stop Time = 39 mins VR3 18m with 3 min stop at 4.5m = 54 mins This means that if you were to do a dive to 18m on air with 54 minutes bottom time, you would see a required 3 minute stop at 4.5m on your look ahead schedule as you began your ascent.
+VR 18m dive No Stop Time = 39 mins VR 18m with 3 min stop at 4.5m = 54 mins This means that if you were to do a dive to 18m on air with 54 minutes bottom time, you would see a required 3 minute stop at 4.5m on your look ahead schedule as you began your ascent.
 (Times are on air and assume no residual nitrogen to take into account).